 Many of James’s outside interests include his endless quest to improve his golf game, skiing, traveling, and his commitment to running.

-James Taylor is proud to have been recognized as a Founder's Club advisor for 2018—a distinction based on annual production that places him among the top 37 percent of advisors affiliated with Commonwealth Financial Network.
+James Taylor is proud to have been recognized as a Founder's Club advisor for 2019—a distinction based on annual production that places him among the top 36 percent of advisors affiliated with Commonwealth Financial Network.

 Each year, Commonwealth, the Registered Investment Adviser–broker/dealer that helps us process investment transactions on your behalf, recognizes Founder's Club advisors by inviting them to an exclusive gathering of their peers, leading industry experts, and Commonwealth home office staff.
-Founder's Club advisors benefit from an intensive learning and networking experience designed to help them hone their expertise, share best practices, and provide ever-higher levels of service, education, and leadership.
+Founder's Club advisors benefit from an intensive learning and networking experience designed to help them hone their expertise, share best practices, and provide ever-higher levels of service, education, and leadership to their clients.

 *Based on 10 objective eligibility and evaluation criteria, including a minimum of 5 years as an active credentialed financial professional, favorable regulatory and complaint history, accepts new clients, client retention rates, client assets administered, education, and professional designations.
 2,362 Boston wealth managers were considered for the award; 713 (31 percent of candidates) were named 2013 Five Star Wealth Managers.
 (The criteria provided reflects the most recent year for which advisor received the award.
 The criteria used, the number of wealth managers considered for the award, and the percentage of those who receive the award, may vary from year to year).
 These awards are not indicative of the wealth managers' future performance.
 Your experiences may vary.
 For more information, please visit www.fivestarprofessional.com.